elliotec/greenery/file.txt

-You will triumph over your enemy.
+You will be awarded some great honor.